aurule/roll-it/README.md

 [Add Roll It](https://discord.com/api/oauth2/authorize?client_id=1037522511509848136&permissions=2147745792&scope=applications.commands%20bot) to your server using this link!
 It will request the absolute minimum permissions needed in order to work.

+Once added, you'll automatically have access to all of its commands.
+You can see what's available with the help system through `/roll-help topic:Commands`.
+If you only want to keep a few roll commands, you can use `/roll-chooser` to pick which ones are available on your server.

 ## Features

 Roll dice pools for a number of game systems: